MFlisar/GDPRDialog/README.md

     .withShortQuestion(true)
     .withLoadAdMobNetworks(publisherId(s)) // e.g. "pub-0123456789012345"
     .withNoToolbarTheme(noToolbarTheme)
-    .withShowPaidOrFreeInfoText(true) // show the info that this app is cheap/free because of the user networks or hide it ;
+    .withShowPaidOrFreeInfoText(true) // show the info that this app is cheap/free based on the networks or hide it ;
 GDPR.getInstance().checkIfNeedsToBeShown(this /* extends AppCompatActivity & GDPR.IGDPRCallback */, setup);
 ```